ARM-software/ebbr/source/chapter3-secureworld.rst

 ======================================

-The resident firmware in M mode or hypervisor running in HS mode must implement and conform to at least SBI [RVSBISPEC]_ v0.2 with HART State Management(HSM) extension for both RV32 and RV64.
+The resident firmware in M mode or hypervisor running in HS mode must implement and conform to at least SBI [RVSBISPEC]_ v2.0 with at least these extensions:

+* Base Extension
+* HART State Management Extension (HSM)
+* System Reset Extension (SRST)
+* Debug Console Extension (DBCN) if a serial console is present